 Have you ever seen a group of turkeys in the woods and wondered what they are called?
 These birds are known for their appearance, gobbling calls, and interesting group names.

-Animal groups have unique names like a murder of crows or a parliament of owls that reflect their behavior.
+Animal groups have unique names like a murder of crows or a paddling of ducks that reflect their behavior.
 Turkeys also have a surprising name for their gatherings.

-Let’s explore the answer to the question: What is a group of turkeys called?
+Let’s explore the answer to the question that What is a group of turkeys called?

 What is a Group of Domesticated Turkeys Called?